Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - From the Trust relationships tab Edited trust policy by clicking on add principal and selecting IAM roles as principal type.
 - Replace the ARN with the ARN we copied from the IAM roles console.
 - By following the steps above you will be able to now assume the <UserId>-ec2-access-role, which contains the necessary permissions to authenticate to the MSK cluster.
-##### Step 4: NAVIGATE TO KAFKA/BIN DIRECTORY AND CONFIGURE CLIENT PROPERTIES FILE
+##### Step 4: Navigate to the Kafka/bin directory and configure the client properties file
 - Create a client.properties file using command:
 `nano client.properties`
-> The clients configuration file should contain the following:
+The clients configuration file should contain the following:
-#Sets up TLS for encryption and SASL for authN:
+#Sets up TLS for encryption and SASL for authN
 `security.protocol = SASL_SSL`
-#Identifies the SASL mechanism to use:
+#Identifies the SASL mechanism to use
 `sasl.mechanism = AWS_MSK_IAM`
-#Binds SASL client implementation:
+#Binds SASL client implementation
 `sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="<Your Access Role>/ARN"`
 #Encapsulates constructing a SigV4 signature based on extracted credentials
 #The SASL client bound by "sasl.jaas.config" invokes this class
 `sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
 - Make sure to enter the EC2 access role we copied form the IAM ROLES in "<Your Access Role>".
-#### Task 4: CREATING TOPICS ON KAFKA CLIENT MACHINE
+#### Task 4: Creating topics on the Kafka client
 - As you know before creating a topic we first need to have information about the cluster Bootstrap server string and the Plaintext Apache Zookeeper connection string.
 ##### Step 1:
 - Go to MSK and select the cluster, and click view client information.